-- (a) Step 1: Within ten (10) working days of the incident giving rise to the grievance, or within ten (10) working days after the grievor, the shop steward or the Union first became aware of such an incident, the grievor, the shop steward or other representative of the Union shall present the grievance, in writing, to the Personnel Committee. - (b) Step 2: if the grievance is unresolved at Step 1 within ten (10) working days of being presented, the Union shall present the grievance to the Board Chairperson or designate. - (c) Step 3: if the grievance is unresolved at Step 2 within ten (10) working days of being presented then the grievance shall be referred to an independent person(s) mutually agreed to for their recommendation.
+- (a) Step 1: Within ten (10) working days of the incident giving rise to the grievance, or within ten (10) working days after the grievor, the shop steward or the Union first became aware of such an incident, the grievor, the shop steward or other representative of the Union shall present the grievance, in writing, to the President of the Board, or their designate. - (b) Step 2: if the grievance is unresolved at Step 1 within ten (10) working days of being presented, the Union shall present the grievance to the Employer's Personnel Committee. - (c) Step 3: if the grievance is unresolved at Step 2 within ten (10) working days of being presented then the grievance shall be referred to an independent person(s) mutually agreed to for their recommendation.
 The parties can by mutual agreement prior to the referral, agree that the recommendation shall be binding on the parties but without prejudice. - (d) Step 4: if the grievance is unresolved at Step 3 either party may notify the other party in writing of their intent to advance the dispute to arbitration for final resolution.